Frequently asked questions for Environmental Grant Applicants

 Can we apply for a project on public land (e.g. DOC Reserve, Council Park)?

 Yes, you can apply for a project on public land.
 You must gain permission from the property owner.
-If your project involves work on a Nelson City Council Park or Reserve, please contact us at email@example.com or 03 546 0200 before completing the application form.
+Council’s Adopt a Spot programme works with groups and individuals taking care of sites on Council land.
+If your project involves work on a Nelson City Council Park or Reserve, please contact us at firstname.lastname@example.org or 03 546 0200 before completing the application form.

 Can we apply for a project outside of the Nelson region (e.g. Richmond)?